Appsilon/semantic.dashboard/development/README.md

 ## Modifying JS
 The library's JS file `semantic.dashboard.min.js` is an output of compilation, concatenation and minification of various JS files contained in the `srcjs` directory.
 The compilation is made with [gulp](https://gulpjs.com/).

-If you want to add some JS to the library, simply create or modify one of the files in the `srcjs` directory and then go to `tool` directory and tun `gulp` command.
+If you want to add some JS to the library, simply create or modify one of the files in the `srcjs` directory and then go to `tool` directory and run `gulp` command.

 Keep in mind that in order to run this command need to have gulp-cli (`npm i --global gulp-cli`) and the dependencies in `tools` directory (`npm i`) installed.